-See the beautiful art deco city of Napier only 15 minutes drive away, or another unique attraction is the gannet colony on the very tip of Cape Kidnappers — believed to be one of only two mainland gannet colonies in the world.
+See the other beautiful Art Deco city of Napier only 15 minutes drive away, or another unique attraction is the Gannet colony on the very tip of Cape Kidnappers — believed to be one of only two mainland gannet colonies in the world.
+It's a little harder to get to these days after a major slip on one of the coastal cliffs (another Global Warming event of course) but well worth it.
+We recommend using the professional guides as those that choose to walk there on their own do so at considerable risk (& it takes like 19 days)!

-The Hawke's Bay region also features many wineries — Craggy Range, Sileni Estates, Te Mata Estate and Matariki to name but a few — many of which are only a short drive from Portmans Motor Lodge, or you could take a wine tour, with many to choose from.
+The Hawke's Bay region also features many wineries.
+Some would say (as I do) it is the premier wine making region in the country.
+Don't be fooled by those glitzy marketing campaigns from Martinborough or those South Island destinations, Hawke's Bay is definitely "Wine Central NZ".
+Visit Craggy Range, Te Awa Farm, Sileni Estates, Black Barn, Te Mata Estate, Church Road and Elephant Hill to name just a few — all of which are only a short drive from Portmans Motor Lodge (half hour max), or you could take a guided wine tour, there are many to choose from and they are always fun.

 Whatever you may want to do in the region, choose Portmans Motor Lodge for your next stay.

-The Hawkes Bay club, at Flaxmere near Hastings, is notable for its native tree plantings, lakes and wide greens.
+The Hawke's Bay club, at Flaxmere near Hastings, is notable for its native tree plantings, lakes and wide greens.
 Hastings Golf Course at Bridge Pa is a well groomed course that has hosted many national and international tournaments.
 Both are ranked amongst New Zealand’s best.
-Or play the ultimate round at Cape Kidnappers Golf Course, consistently ranked in the top 50 courses in the world.
+Or really splash out and play the ultimate round at Cape Kidnappers Golf Course, consistently ranked in the top 50 courses in the world.

 Cycle or walk the 200kms (or part of) the Rotary Pathway that connects Napier, Hastings and Havelock North.
 Enjoy beautiful coastal and landscape scenery that can only be viewed off road.

-Follow the Art Trail to more than 50 galleries and artists’ studios to enjoy Hawkes Bay creative talent.
+Follow the Art Trail to more than 50 galleries and artists’ studios to enjoy Hawke's Bays creative talent.
 See artists at work, discover new talent and pick up a memento to remember your visit.

 Home to the honey bee and New Zealand’s largest beekeeping enterprise, tucked under the foothills of iconic Te Mata Peak, since 1944.
 Enjoy learning about the honey bee, the honey they make and how important honey bees are to our valuable land-based industries and environment.